loris-verga/TheDualityOfSimilarity/_includes/intro.md

     The difference in sample means is small, only about <b>0.1</b>, yet the confidence intervals indicate that the gap might be statistically significant.
 With a p-value ≤ 0.05, we reject the null hypothesis and conclude that negative interactions occur the most between psychologically more distant communities.
   </p>
   <p>
-    The <b>t-statistic (-75.44)</b> is notably large, far exceeding the stylometric result.  <br>
-    This reflects a strong statistical signal, but the <b>practical</b> impact remains limited: psychological distance is associated with more negativity, though the effect size is still weak.
+    The <b>practical</b> impact remains limited: psychological distance is associated with more negativity, though the effect size is still weak.
   </p>
   <hr>
   <p><span style="color:#ff4500">Correlation: How Strong Is the Relationship?</span></p>